-Step Three: The Historic Preservation Board considers the Preliminary Review to
+Step Three: The Historic Preservation Board considers the Preliminary Review to serves as the basis for recommendation for designation by the Board;

 Division to prepare a designation report.

 The designation report is a historical and architectural analysis of the proposed district or site.
 The report: